Deventer: Water

-In addition to the IJssel, Deventer has a large number of waters.
-The Schipbeek is a brook partly dug on behalf of the city that rises in Germany and flows into the IJssel near Deventer.
+In addition to the IJssel, Deventer has a number of smaller rivers.
+The Schipbeek is a stream partly dug on behalf of the city that rises in Germany and flows into the IJssel near Deventer.
 In the past, the stream was navigable, so that wood and Bentheimer sandstone could be brought in, among other things.
 Another waterway that was built for shipping and which flows into the IJssel in Deventer is a branch of the Overijssels canal, through which Deventer was connected to a large system of canals through Overijssel.
 It was dug in the mid-19th century and opened in 1858.